-SUWI is coordinating on behalf of the Energy Water Sector Training Authority (EWSETA) one of the key sector initiatives, which is to develop the capacity of Technical Vocational Education and Training (TVET) colleges to offer training in water & waste water treatment disciplines particular at lower NQF levels.
+SUWI is coordinating on behalf of the Energy Water Sector Training Authority (EWSETA) - as one of the key sector initiatives, which is to develop the capacity of Technical Vocational Education and Training (TVET) colleges to offer training in water & waste water treatment disciplines particular at lower NQF levels.
 The current SAQA unit standard based legacy qualifications will be replaced by the development of new modular based occupational qualifications under the framework of the Department of Higher Education & Training (DHET) Quality Council for Trade and Occupations (QCTO).
 The aim is to develop critical mass and capacitate TVET Lecturers to teach courses in line with other capacity building initiatives under the FETwater program.

 The strategies employed are as follows:

 - Offer a short course in Water Governance directed to senior TVET college staff members (head of departments, HR practitioners, academic heads), senior treatment plant officials at municipalities (Plant superintendents & HR practitioners), as well as municipal councillors.
 The aim is to develop critical mass & strengthen relationship between municipalities & TVET colleges as training providers.
 Our partner within Stellenbosch University, the School for Public Leadership (SPL) under the direction of Prof Erwin Schwella and his team will facilitate the course.
 The SPL to date has develop strong linkages municipal governance structures which we find beneficial.